kiordev/Project-Psycho/README.md

 ## Brief Program Description

-The application is designed to assist family physicians in diagnosing psychiatric disorders.
+The application is designed to assist in diagnosing psychiatric disorders.
 It includes a set of tools for conducting diagnostics, analyzing data, and providing treatment recommendations based on the results.
 The user interface is intuitive and easy to navigate.

 ## Interface Descriptions